Protuhj/videotato/README.md

 ## AutoHotkey

-Currently the only browser supported is Chrome, Firefox can be added in the future pretty easily.
+Currently the only browser supported is Chrome, Firefox can be added in the future pretty easily (hopefully).

 - `videotato_chrome.ahk` contains the script needed to actually "Do the Magic" while you're gaming/messing around on a different application.
     - To run this AutoHotkey script, right click on it and either go to 'Run Script'
     - Or right-click on it and go to 'Compile Script' and then run the `videotato_chrome.exe`.